ergo-dubito/dotfiles-17/README.markdown

 git submodule foreach git pull
 ```

-To add a new vim plugin as a git submodule (assuming it's hosted on github.com):
+To install a new vim plugin as a git submodule into dotfiles/vim/bundle/ (assuming it's hosted on github.com):

 ```
 cd dotfiles